 - (2) Subsection (1) Nos.
 2 to 5 also applies to enterprises that are not subject to an obligation to apply for commencement of insolvency proceedings and to debtors that are neither illiquid nor overindebted. - (3) Subsection (1) Nos.
 2 and 3 applies to loans granted by the Kreditanstalt für Wiederaufbau and its financing partners or by other institutions as part of government aid programmes launched on account of the Covid-19 pandemic, even where the loan is granted or collateral is provided for it after the end of the suspension period and without a time limit for its repayment. - (4) To the extent that the obligation to file an application for commencement of insolvency proceedings is suspended in accordance with section 1 (2) and the debtor is not illiquid, subsection (1) is applicable.
 Subsection (2) applies with the necessary modifications.
-Subsection (3) remains unaffected. - (5) If the obligation to file an application for commencement of insolvency proceedings is suspended in accordance with section 1 (3), subsections (1) to (3) apply with the necessary modifications; however, subsection (1) No. 1 continue to apply to self-administration proceedings applied for in the period from 1 January 2021 to 31 December 2021 if the illiquidity or overindebtedness of the debtor is attributable to the Covid-19 pandemic.
+Subsection (3) remains unaffected. - (5) If the obligation to file an application for commencement of insolvency proceedings is suspended in accordance with section 1 (3), subsections (1) to (3) apply with the necessary modifications; however, subsection (1) No. 1 applies with the proviso that section 15b subsection (1) to (3) InsO replaces the provisions referred to therein. - Section 3 Grounds for Commencement of Insolvency Proceedings Upon Application by Creditors